Step 1: Focus on the stage you’re in

 Rebecca loves gardening and mowing lawns.
 Last year, she only mowed the lawn at home.

 Then one of the neighbours asked if she could mow their lawn too.
 They say she does a great job.
-Now some other people in the street want to pay her to mow their lawns as well.
+Now other neighbours in the street want to pay her to mow their lawns as well.

-Rebecca needs support to start her own small lawn mowing business.
-Rebecca and her Mum are talking to her my NDIS contact about the support she can get to start the business.
-They will also talk to Centrelink to find out about other supports.
+Rebecca needs help to start her own small lawn mowing business.
+Rebecca and her mum are talking to her my NDIS contact about the support she can get to start the business.
+They’ll also talk to Centrelink to find out about other supports.

 Tell us about your employment goals

-If you have an employment goal, it can be helpful to note it down.
-You can also create a goal that will help you decide if work is something you want to try.
+It can be helpful to write down your employment goals.
+You can also create a goal that’ll help you decide if work is something you want to try.

 For example:

-- I would like to start my own dog-walking business by the end of the year.
+- I’d like to start my own dog-walking business by the end of the year.

-- I am not sure about working, but during the next 12 months, I would like to see what it is like to work and what skills I need.
+- I’m not sure about working, but during the next 12 months I’d like to find out what it’s like to work and what skills I need.

 Ask yourself:

-Do you have some ideas about how the NDIS could help you get a job?
+- Do you have ideas about how the NDIS could help you get a job?

 For example:

-- I don’t think I need much help at work.
-But I would like some help to get a better routine in my life to be at work on time.
+- I don’t think I need much help at work, but I’d like some help to get a better routine in my life to be at work on time.

-- I would like help to learn about dog grooming.
+- I’d like help to learn about dog grooming.

 - I have no idea.
-I want to find out what I am good at.
+I want to find out what I’m good at.

-The Let’s talk about work booklet includes space for you to write answers to questions and your own employment goals.
+The let’s talk about work booklet has space for you to write down answers to questions you have to identify your employment goals.

 Step 5: Share your goals

-Once you have drafted employment goals, you can share these at your plan meeting so they can be included in your NDIS plan.
-At your plan meeting, your NDIA planner will talk to you about your goals and make sure they’re represented correctly in your plan.
+Share your employment goals at your next plan meeting so they can be included in your NDIS plan.
+Your NDIA planner will talk to you about your goals and make sure they’re represented correctly in your plan.

-When you’re setting goals, it’s important to remember that your goals aren’t always directly linked to what we’ll fund.
+It’s important to remember your goals aren’t always directly linked to what we’ll fund.
 Your goals may change over time.
-If you want to change your goals, that’s okay.
-We’ll talk to you about your goals at your next plan reassessment and you can request changes to your plan at any time.
+You can change your goals at any time.
+We’ll talk to you about your goals at your next plan reassessment.

 Learn more about how to change your goals.